-- Access to scripts an electronic version of the script, either as a priority copy prior to applying for a review of marking (deadline 23 August) or non-priority service for teaching and learning. - > Clerical re-check a re-check of clerical procedures leading to the issue of a result. - ➤ Post-results review of marking a review of the original marking to ensure that the agreed mark scheme has been applied correctly. - Post-results review of moderation please note this is not available for individual candidates.
+- Access to scripts an electronic version of the script, either as a priority copy prior to applying for a review of marking or non-priority service for teaching and learning.
+GCSE English Language (3700U20-1 / 3700U30-1) and GCSE Welsh Language (300N20-1/300N30-1) scripts (unannotated) will be available free of change to download from our secure website. - Clerical re-check a re-check of clerical procedures leading to the issue of a result. - Post-results review of marking a review of the original marking to ensure that the agreed mark scheme has been applied correctly - Post-results review of moderation please note this is not available for individual candidates